-One area where there may not be a clear right and wrong way of doing things is leaving a voicemail when sales prospecting.
+One area where there may not be a clear right and wrong way of doing things is leaving a voicemail when cold calling.
 Do you leave messages?
 Do you simply hang up and call back another time?
 What do you say when you do leave a message?
-These are questions which you need to have answers for because dealing with voicemail messages is an increasing part of the sales process if your job involves picking up the phone and calling prospects.
+These are questions that you need to have answers for because dealing with voicemail messages is an increasing part of the sales process if your job involves picking up the phone and cold calling.

 Key Assumptions for Leaving a Voicemail